Arena of Valor (AOV) Beginner Guide

 Starting in the top left corner, that’s the account information screens.
 You’d see it as your profile picture from Facebook.

-You’ll find various settings and details about your account in here.
+You’ll find various settings and details about your account here.
 DO PAY ATTENTION to your Credibility Score.

 The part you want to pay the most attention to is showing in the middle and the upper right area of this screen.
 Garena takes this stuff VERY SERIOUSLY.
 It’s to the point where while checking things, I received a message about another player that was reported as being AFK during a match who was teamed with me.
 Apparently that player has a lower Credibility Score and was temporarily banned according to the message.
 So don’t say you were not warned!!